ColinSp12/Voxel/README.md

 # Features

 Real-time Voxel Terrain Generation: Create and manipulate voxel-based terrains in real-time, offering endless possibilities for landscape customization.
-Dynamic Planet Creation: Each planet generated is unique, with its own set of characteristics like size, color, terrain type, and atmosphere.
+Dynamic Planet Creation: Each planet generated is unique, with its own set of characteristics like size, color, terrain type.
-Customizable Parameters: Easily adjust parameters like terrain roughness, water levels, and atmospheric conditions to create diverse planetary environments.
 Optimized Performance: Built with performance in mind, ensuring smooth generation and rendering of complex terrains on various devices.

 # Getting Started